Great Spring Muscle Raffle 2022Great Spring Muscle Raffle 2022 c.parker@muscu… Wed, 05/19/2021 - 13:04

 Mr & Mrs Davidson, Alwick; Mr & Mrs Pichamuthu, Beddington; Mrs Foster, Poole; Mr Greenway, Norwich; Mrs Pearce, Somerton; Mrs Howse, Gloucester; Ms Davies, Gloucester; Mr Reeves, Hertford; Mr Farmer, Nuneaton; Mrs Thompson, Larne; Mrs Harper, Holmfirth; Ms Connolly, Wrexham; Miss Williams, Barry; Mrs Learmonth, Bo'ness; Mrs Flynn, Eastbourne; Mrs Bartlett, Bournemouth; Mrs Astle, Walsall; Mr Maclean, Brighton; Mrs Muir, Dumfries and Mrs Hywood, Aylesbury Buckinghamshire.

-Thank you everyone for playing our raffle and good luck in the main draw!
+Thank you everyone for playing our raffle.

 If you have any questions about the raffle, please contact us on 01628 201 289 or email firstname.lastname@example.org

 - This Raffle is only open to residents of the UK over the age of 18 (this excludes Isle of Man, Channel Islands and BFPO addresses according to Gambling Act 2005 regulations)

 - No tickets can be sold to, on behalf of, or for a person under the age of 18 years

 - The cost of each entry is £1.
 Players may purchase more than one entry, and payment must be in advance

 - If a ticket is sold unknowingly to, on behalf of, or for a person under the age of 18 he/she will be exempt from the raffle and will forfeit his/her prize and the stake will be returned

 - All proceeds from this raffle will be used for the charitable purposes of Muscular Dystrophy UK